unik-name/docs.unikname.network/README.md

 ## Security

-If you discover a security vulnerability within this package, please send an e-mail to security@uns.network All security vulnerabilities will be promptly addressed.
+If you discover a security vulnerability within this package, please send an e-mail to security@<uns>uns.network</uns> All security vulnerabilities will be promptly addressed.

 ## Credits